 Some examples are:

 - Set aside half a day (or a whole day if you can) where nothing is scheduled.
-This may be a weekend day, a day that you have no work, or your child has no daycare/school.
+This may be a weekend day, a day you have no work, or your child has no daycare/school.
 This allows you to have less stress and pressure on your shoulders.
 This pressure-free time enables interactions and experiences to arise organically.
 You may find yourself taking your baby to the park, heading to a science museum with your toddlers, or making a fort in the living room and hanging out under the blankets.
 All of these are great times to practice speaking respectfully and encouragingly to your child while playing and learning together.

 - Sharing a meal together.
 Eat breakfast or dinner together without having to be somewhere afterward (or leave enough time so that the experience does not feel rushed).
 This will open up space for you and your family members to tell stories, complement each other, and laugh together.
 Practicing positive talk strengthens everyone’s ability to do more of it.

 - Take your little one to the library.
 Carve out an hour or more to interact one-on-one with your child at a library.
 Most public libraries nowadays have a children’s section.
 You can read to your little one, play with toys, and otherwise spend time together.
-Compliment the things they do and encouraging them to read, play, say hello to new friends, etc. They will love hearing your voice and the encouraging tones of voice you use while talking to them.
+Compliment the things they do and encourage them to read, play, say hello to new friends, etc. They will love hearing your voice and the encouraging tones of voice you use while talking to them.